-minicom is little command line based tool used to connect serial lines.
-In a more pragmatic definition minicom can be used to connect modems, routers and switch console ports via serial port.
+minicom is a little command-line based tool used to connect serial lines.
+In a more pragmatic definition, minicom can be used to connect modems, routers and switch console ports via the serial port.
 Minicom is very similar features and user interface to the TELIX.

 Install For Debian, Ubuntu, Kali, Mint

 We can install minicom with the following command for deb based distributions.